Coalescing systems of non-Brownian particles

-Suppose we start with $n+1$ stable particles in some configuration on $\cir$.
-By the pigeonhole principle, there will be (at least) one pair of particles that are distance at most $2 \pi /n$ apart.
-Therefore, with probability at least $p$, these two particles in isolation would collide with each other by time $\beta n^{-\alpha}$.
-Hence, in the coalescing system the probability that there is at least one collision between some pair of particles within the time interval $[0, \beta n^{-\alpha}] $ is certainly at least $p$ (either the two distinguished particles collide with each other and no others or some other particle(s) collides with one or both of the distinguished particles).
-Moreover, if there is no collision between any pair of particles after time $\beta n^{-\alpha} $, then we can again find at time $\beta n^{-\alpha}$ a possibly different pair of particles that are within distance $2\pi/n$ from each other, and the probability that this pair of particles will collide within the time interval $[ \beta n^{-\alpha}, 2\beta n^{-\alpha} ] $ is again at least $p$.
-By repeating this argument and using the Markov property, we see that if we let $\tau^{n+1}_{n}$ be the first time there are $n$ surviving particles starting from $(n+1)$ particles, then, regardless of the particular initial configuration of the $n+1$ particles,
+If we start with $n+1$ particles in some configuration on $E$, then there are at least two particles within distance at most $C n^{-\kappa}$, and, with probability at least $p$, these two particles in isolation collide with each other by time $\beta C^{-\alpha} n^{-\kappa \alpha}$.
+Hence, in the coalescing system the probability that there is at least one collision between some pair of particles within the time interval $[0, \beta C^{-\alpha} n^{-\kappa\alpha}] $ is certainly at least $p$ (either the two distinguished particles collide with each other and no others or some other particle(s) collides with one or both of the distinguished particles).
+Moreover, if there is no collision between any pair of particles after time $\beta C^{-\alpha} n^{-\kappa \alpha} $, then we can again find at time $\beta C^{-\alpha} n^{-\kappa \alpha}$ a possibly different pair of particles that are within distance $C n^{-\kappa}$ from each other, and the probability that this pair of particles will collide within the time interval $[ \beta C^{-\alpha} n^{-\kappa \alpha}, 2\beta C^{-\alpha} n^{-\kappa \alpha} ] $ is again at least $p$.
+By repeating this argument and using the Markov property, we see that if we let $\tau^{n+1}_{n}$ be the first time there are $n$ or fewer surviving particles starting from $(n+1)$ particles, then, regardless of the particular initial configuration of the $n+1$ particles,

-In particular, the expected time needed to reduce the number of particles from $n+1$ to $n$ is bounded above by $C n^{-\alpha}$ for a suitable constant $C$.
+In particular, the expected time needed to reduce the number of particles from $n+1$ to $n$ or fewer is bounded above by $c n^{-\kappa \alpha}$ for a suitable constant $c$.